poteto/ember-changeset-validations/README.md

 ## Usage

-This addon updates the `changeset` helper by taking in a Validation object as a 2nd argument (instead of a validator function).
+This addon updates the `changeset` helper by taking in a validation map as a 2nd argument (instead of a validator function).
 This means that you can very easily compose validations and decouple the validation from the underlying model.

 ```hbs
 {{! application/template.hbs}}